- Important information

 In EWARM 6.20.2:

-The compiler erroneously issued warning Pe021 (type qualifiers are meaningless in this declaration) when using the keyword__packed
+The compiler erroneously issued warning Pe021 (type qualifiers are meaningless in this declaration) when using the keyword__packedon a struct or class definition.

 [EW22417] -